tp7/assfc/README.md

 Despite being written in Python it's still pretty fast, mostly thanks to [caching][caching].
 Some code still needs optimizing, but we're working on it.

 You can find more information in project [wiki][wiki].

+It works only on Python 3.x (3.2 and 3.3 at least), Windows and Linux.

 ### Contacts ###
 Feel free to submit any bugs or feature requests to `tp7` or `tonik` on `irc.rizon.net`, but preffered way is opening an issue here.